newideas-code/project-2/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (e.g., `feature/add-subtraction`).
 3. Make your changes and commit them with clear and concise messages.
 Follow a consistent coding style.
 Consider using a linter (like ESLint) to maintain code quality.
 4. Push your branch to your forked repository.
 5. Submit a pull request with a detailed description of your changes.

 ## License Information

 This project is licensed under the MIT License.
-A LICENSE file should be added to the repository to formally declare this.
-(See example licenses online for guidance)
+A `LICENSE` file should be added to the repository to formally declare this.
+(See [example licenses](https://choosealicense.com/) online for guidance).

 ## Tech Stack